 Are you unsure what to study?
 Highline can help.
 Consult our Advising Center or take advantage of our online Career Coach.
 You can choose from more than 100 areas of study at Highline.
 During your time at Highline, our educational planners and faculty advisers will support you with personalized educational advising and professional support.

 2. Plan Your Payment Method

-Explore all of your funding options, including financial aid, scholarships, WorkFirst Services, Workforce Education Services, Veterans Services, and the Student Tuition Easy Payment Plan (STEPP).
+Explore all of your funding options, including financial aid, scholarships, WorkFirst Services, Workforce Education Services, Veterans Services, and payment options.
 We recommend that you apply for financial aid, even if you think you are not eligible.
 Complete the Free Application for Federal Student Aid (FAFSA) online using Highline’s federal college code #003781 or complete the Washington Application for State Financial Aid (WAFSA) for undocumented students.
 Check the Financial Aid Portal as well as your Highline student email account regularly for the status of your aid and awards.

 3. Apply to Highline College

 Apply online before coming to campus.
 It allows us time to create your account and ensures your start will be as quick and smooth as possible.
 Allow five business days to process your application.
 After we process your application, you will get a student identification number (SID).
 If you have questions or need assistance, contact Admissions.

 4. Activate Your myHighline Account

 Your myHighline account is your key to Highline.
 You will need it to take placement tests as well as to participate in classes, receive Highline information, pay for parking and more.